robcowie/SublimeTODO/README.markdown

 Note that the pattern _must_ provide at least one named group which will be used to group the comments in results.

+By default, searching is case insensitive.
+You can change this behaviour by adding

+    "case_insensitive": true

+to the todo settings object.

 ## Excluding files and folders

 Global settings `folder_exclude_patterns`, `file_exclude_patterns` and `binary_file_patterns` are excluded from search results.